-LORD'S DAY MASS TIMES: (Cancelled until further notice)
+LORD'S DAY MASS TIMES:

+By pre-registration only until further notice

 CONTACT US

 The Parish Office is open reduced hours, but the doors remain locked.
 Please phone ahead.
 We continue to take the necessary precautions to keep our parishioners and employees safe & healthy.
 You may phone/email the office Monday to Thursday between 9:00 am and 4:00 pm.